 Let’s get right to it… You’ve probably heard of the term garden folly but you’re not quite sure exactly what it is.
-To answer your curiosities, a garden folly is a structure built or added to gardens simply for aesthetic effect.
+A garden folly is a structure built or added to gardens simply for aesthetic effect.
 Its name, a folly, is fitting because it doesn’t actually serve a purpose other than looking pretty.
 Regardless of their uselessness, though, these structures are stunning and give a very cultured feel to your outdoor respite.

 According to Wikipedia, in the 18th century, English gardens and French landscape gardening featured follies such as mock Roman temples.
 Other 18th-century follies were versions of ruined abbeys, Chinese temples, Egyptian pyramid, or Tatar tents.
 Usually representing some sort of cultural or historical connection, a rustic garden folly, for example, would be a structure that looks like a mill or rural cottage.